Facilities Management vs. Departmental

 Entities other than Resident Instruction

 All Facilities services and utilities provided outside of resident instruction will be charged or billed to those entities requesting services.
-Other entities include, but are not limited to the following: Auxiliary Enterprises (Housing, Bookstore, Vending, Food Services, Parking and Transportation, Student Health Services, Mall stores, etc.), GTRI, Athletic Association, SREB, fraternities and sororities and contractors.
+Other entities include, but are not limited to the following: Campus Services' Auxiliary Enterprises (Housing, Bookstore, Food Services, Parking and Transportation, Student Health Services, Mall stores, etc.), GTRI, Athletic Association, SREB, fraternities and sororities and contractors.
 Users of utilities will be charged for any maintenance or repairs to supply lines from the point of meter location, or, if not metered, from the point of the divergence from the trunk line.